How Long Does Dry Ice Last: A Detailed Guide for Safe Handling

 How to Pack Dry Ice Into A Styrofoam Box

-Fortunately, packing dry ice using a styrofoam shipping box isn’t at all different from packing a cooler.
-You can use the cooler-packing techniques that I detailed above step-by-step and the result will still be the same.
+Fortunately, packing dry ice using a styrofoam shipping box isn't different from packing a cooler.
+You can use the cooler-packing techniques that I detailed above step-by-step and the result will be the same.

 How to Use Dry Ice For Emergency Cooling

-People who live in disaster-prone areas or in regions with a fickle power grid tend to have a supply cache of dry ice at the ready somewhere around the house for when the electricity goes out.
-The only thing that’s worse than going without power in the first place is going without power and having your food supply being spoiled.
+People who live in disaster-prone areas or in regions with a fickle power grid tend to have a supply cache of dry ice ready somewhere around the house for when the electricity goes out.
+Nothing's worse than going without power and having your food supply spoiled.

-When the internal temperature of your fridge/freezer becomes unnervingly warm and you see little chances of getting power back on anytime soon before the food becomes spoiled, pull out the dry ice!
+When the internal temperature of your fridge or freezer becomes uncomfortably warm and you see little chance of getting power back on anytime soon before the food becomes spoiled, pull out the dry ice.

 How Much Dry Ice to Use In Emergencies?

-The low temperature of dry ice can replace the cooling system inside of your fridge/freezer and keep everything cooled and safe for you.
+The low temperature of dry ice can replace the cooling system inside your fridge or freezer and keep everything cooled and safe for you.

-Refrigerators need less because, like previously explained, you don’t need (or want) the contents to be frozen.
-Just decently chilled would do.
-Thus, about 10 or so pounds of ice will often do the trick for the refrigerator.
+Refrigerators need less because you don't need (or want) the contents to be frozen.
+Just chilled would do.
+Thus, about 10 pounds of ice or so will often do the trick for the refrigerator.

 How to Pack Dry Ice For Freezers And Refrigerators During Emergencies

 Before doing anything, start with insulating your dry ice first.
-If you’ve been following along, you know what to do: wrap them up inside of newspaper or cardboard.
+If you've been following along, you know what to do: wrap it up inside newspaper or cardboard.

 For freezers, because cold air sinks downward, you should place the package of dry ice on the top shelf.
 The chilly air that the dry ice generates will wash down and cool all of the produce and items you got on the bottom shelves.